 WHAT ARE THE ORGANIC LABELS?

-There are so many organic labels these days that confusion reigns on supermarket shelves.
+There are a multitude of organic labels nowadays so much confusion reigns on the shelves of supermarkets.
 So how can you tell them apart?
 We have listed for you the organic labels issued by private and public organizations.

 These two organic labels guarantee:

-- for processed organic products, the quantity of GMOs must not exceed 0.9% (a product can obtain during processing up to 5% of GMOs)
+For processed organic products, the amount of GMO must not exceed 0.9% (a product can obtain during processing up to 5% GMO ).

 In the case of cosmetics, what labels apply to our creams?